tfraudet/Reason-ArturiaKeylabEssential-Remote/docs/instruments-mapping.md

 ![ID8 Logo](./images/ID8.png)

-The first line of the Arturia Keyboad LCD should display "ID8" and the second one the preset name.
+The first line of the Arturia Keyboard LCD should display "ID8" and the second one the preset name.

 | Arturia Keyboard surface | Reason Command | Comment |
 | -------------------------- | -------------- | ----------------------- |